 Tip: Adding some fresh lemon juice to the boiling water will prevent the couscous pearls to stick together.
 This is because the acidity of the lemon juice reduces the release of starch during cooking.

-Step 1: Transfer the couscous and the olive oil to a pot and sauté over medium heat until the pearls are golden brown and start to smell nutty.
+Step 1: Transfer the couscous and the olive oil to a pot and sauté over medium heat, stirring constantly, until the pearls are golden brown and start to smell nutty.

-Step 2: Add the hot water or chicken stock and bring to a boil.
+Step 3: Add the salt and the black pepper, the hot water and the lemon juice and bring to a boil.

-Step 3: Cover the pot with a lid, reduce the heat to a gentle simmer and cook until the liquid is absorbed and the couscous is tender, about 8-9 minutes.
+Step 4: Cover the pot with a lid, reduce the heat to a gentle simmer and cook until the water is absorbed and the couscous is tender, about 8-9 minutes.

-Step 4: Remove the pot from the heat, add a drizzle of extra virgin olive oil and gently fluff up with a fork.
+Step 5: Remove the pot from the heat and let it rest (covered with the lid) for 5 minutes.
+Then, add the chopped parsley and a drizzle of extra virgin olive oil and gently fluff up with a fork.

-The general rule is that you'll need approximately 1 ¼ cups of water (or chicken stock) for 1 cup of pearl couscous.
+To prepare pearl couscous, you'll need 1 ¼ cups of water for every 1 cup of dry couscous.

 This ratio is for couscous cooked in a pot covered with a lid.
 If you cook it uncovered you may need more liquid.